Visual Inflation Calculator

 - Use the orange knobs to choose a dollar amount at a year in the past.
 (For example, roundtrip flights between New York and L.A. cost $310 in 1974.
 Gasoline cost 20 cents per gallon in 1930.)

 - See how the dollar cost has changed over time.

 "Spending $10 in 1970 is like spending $60 in 2013."

 - The calculator itself does not contain any product-specific data, but it is useful for comparing the real prices of products over time.
 For example, consumers in 1930 paid 20¢ for a gallon of gas, which the inflation calculator shows is equivalent to $2.36 in 2004.
 It turns out that the true price of gas in 2004 was $1.85.
 This implies that the real price of gas went down relative to other consumer products (since $1.85 is less than $2.36).

 - Note that as the dollar cost goes up (due to inflation), the buying power of a dollar goes down (because you need more dollars to purchase the same set of goods).

-- All calculations are based on the historical Consumer Price Index compiled by the U.S. Bureau of Labor Statistics (BLS), as reported here.
+- All calculations are based on year-end historical Consumer Price Index data compiled by the U.S. Bureau of Labor Statistics (BLS), as reported here.
 You can confirm these results by using the official BLS inflation calculator.

 - If you'd like this calculator to support inflation data for other countries, let us know.